 The training yard was full of energy as older soldiers drilled young recruits.
 Men and women were training side by side, a recent development in their army.
 Inias sat at his uncle's right hand, on the edge of the garden patio.
 Styx was laying by Inias' side on the stone floor.
 Around them sat a colorful garden of orchids, roses, and lilies.
 A large firepit sat before the three, warming them as they enjoyed the military drills together.
 Ivaran had constructed the garden as a wedding gift for his then fiancé, Gwenithyra Emberstone.
 Years after her death, Ivaran had continued to tend it the way his wife had once done.
-Any guard or servant who did more than water a plant could lose a hand.
 Inias had never asked questions about his aunt.
 They were met with an icy stare until one of them changed the subject.